-Bird programs are also offered seasonally, mostly during the spring migration as well as during the fall hawk movement.
-Indoor programs rely on vivid video clips shot by David Brown in various natural areas of New England.
+Bird programs These are also offered seasonally, mostly during the spring migration as well as during the fall hawk movement.
+Indoor programs rely on vivid videos shot by David Brown in various natural areas of New England.
 Once again an effort is made to move beyond identification into the behavior and life history of the birds presented.

 Currently available programs for sponsoring organizations: